-Among the many strange features of the English language is the bare infinitive.
-We’re not talking about anything NSFW here.
+Among the many tricky features of the English language is the bare infinitive.
 Infinitives are the basic forms of verbs.
-You might see them paired with the preposition to — to sit, to eat, to think — or you’ll see them standing alone.
-When the infinitive isn’t partnered with to, it’s called a bare infinitive.
+You might see them paired with the preposition "to" — to sit, to eat, to think — or standing alone.
+When the infinitive isn’t partnered with "to," it’s called a bare infinitive.

-We'll take a look at the parts of speech and some examples you can use to remember when and where to use bare infinitives.
-We’ve italicized the bare infinitives just to clear things up.
+Let's take a look at the parts of speech and some examples you can use to remember when and where to use bare infinitives.
+We’ve italicized the bare infinitives in these examples just to make things clear.
 We've also included how the sentence would look if you didn't use a bare infinitive — in some cases, it's downright cringeworthy.

 With auxiliaries (can, should, would, might)